theguywhocodes837/Awesome-Golang/README.md

 1.  <a href="https://golangbot.com/learn-golang-series/">Golangbot - Golang tutorial series</a>
-2.  <a href="https://gophercises.com/">Gophercises - FREE coding exercises for budding gophers</a>
 3.  <a href="https://yourbasic.org/golang/">Yourbasicgo - Go go-to guide</a>
 4.  <a href="https://medium.com/rungo">Run Go</a>
 5.  <a href="https://forum.golangbridge.org/"> Golang Bridge</a>